WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-26-history-of-the-pack-heroes-honored.md

 xEEVEEx had entered into a symbiotic relationship with the helmet.
 It would die for xEEVEEx.
 Protecting its host.
 Guarding his life with its own.

-It demanded one thing in return.
+It demanded only one thing in return.
 Loyalty.
 &nbsp;

 A metal rod punched through xEEVEEx's sternum and latched itself painfully around his heart.